ypriverol/os-proteomics/manuscript.md

 Many researchers opt to develop independent tools rather than contribute enhancements within Skyline, missing opportunities for broader collaboration.
 Skyline’s external tools framework, which lowers technical barriers to contributions, has helped but much of the development remains within the original labs.

 Community contributions in proteomics face barriers unique to the field.
+[ML: I don't think this is anything unique to the field.]
 Developing software for proteomics demands specialized technical skills that many labs lack, especially when resources are focused on biological research rather than software engineering.
 The need for continuous updates to accommodate evolving data formats and instruments also requires substantial resources.
 Additionally, academic incentives often prioritize novel software creation over contributions to existing projects, further deterring collaborative development.